pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 **Remark :** This is not a valid Umbrella API key.
 It doesn't work anywhere else than this CTF.

-You can run the **0_test_server.py** script to test it.

-## Start Your Mission
+## 2 - Start Your Mission

+Open a second CMD terminal into your working directory.

+Start a second python virtual environment.

+For Linux/Mac

+	source bin activate

+For Windows

+	venv/Scripts/activate

 Go to the **[./TODO_your_mission_code]** folder.
 And figure out what you can do from there.

+You can test the connectivity to the Umbrella Simulator by running the **0_test_server.py** script.

+	python 0_test_server.py

+If you got an anwser and saw into the simulator console that the http connexion was Okay... then you are ready to go.

 Check that the **page.html** file is in this folder.
 This is the file you have to investigate

-Python Scripts are there only for helping you to answser to the questions.
+You are supposed to use the Python Scripts.
+They are here for helping you to answser to the questions.

 If you prefer to Use POSTMAN instead of the python script ...
 It's UP to you !

-But if you decide to use the python scripts, then the only thing to know is that you have to modify these scripts accordingly to what is needed to make them work.
+The only thing to know about these python script is that they are all buggued.
+You have to modify them ot make them work.

-Open them and search for **#TODO  MISSION :**
+Open them and search for **#TODO  MISSION :** statements into it.
+They will give you some hints.

 All Umbrella information you need are above.

-And don't hesistate to go to the DCLOUD Umbrella instant demonstration as well, in order to see Umbrella Investigate in action.
+But don't hesistate to go to the DCLOUD Umbrella instant demonstration as well, in order to see Umbrella Investigate in action.

 It'up to you !!